mdvanes/ImpossibleObjects/mobiusrune/readme.md

 ## blender mesh only sides are solid??
 Skipped step after making the custom shape.
 First switch to 2D in "curve" menu on the right.
 Only then extrude.
+Also: of any mesh (even 3d) go to edit mode, select all vertices (with A), press F to add a Face that closes these vertices.